MichiganCOG/M-PACT/README.md

 --outputDims        Output dimensions(number of classes in dataset) **REQUIRED**

 --seqLength         Sequence length when output from model (50 for ResNet50, 250 for TSN, 1 for I3D and C3D)    **REQUIRED**

+--expName           Experiment name **REQUIRED**

+--numVids           Number of videos to test on within the split   **REQUIRED**

+--fName			    Which dataset list to use (trainlist, testlist, vallist)    **REQUIRED**

+--loadedDataset	    Dataset that the model was trained on.
+This is to be used when testing a model on a different dataset than it was trained on.   **REQUIRED**

+--train             0 or 1 whether to set up model in testing or training format (default 0)

+--load              1 or 0 whether to use the current trained checkpoints with the same experiment_name or to test from default weights (default 1)

 --modelAlpha        Resampling factor constant value resampling or initializing other resampling strategies maininly during training, optional.